Whats potting in the garden is all about growing veggies in a temperate climate

 The beans are frost sensitive, and will soon alas come to an end.
 But the peas and broad beans grow far better in our mild winters.
 Don't grow them in a Chicago winter though!
 I've just planted another 50 odd pea seeds; they will grow very slowly through the winter, but we'll be loving them in the Spring; in fact they went right through to the end of October.

 Until May then... meantime my work force is busy as you can see, and I'll certainly have some sweet honey to report on.
 Oddly, the main honeyflow is in winter in South Africa.
+Putting out honey bee traps at the beginning of the flow is the easiest way to expand your apiary; that's when swarming occurs.

 Oh, over and above my workforce, I have another sales team out there.
 Have you met them?
 These two are out in the field, and three more are in training!